varun7860/Artificial-Intelligence/Image Processing/Image Processing.md

 Image Processing is a sub-branch of Artificial Intelligence which deals with improving the quality of Image Data.
 It consists of using a digital computer to process digital images using the known Algorithms.
 It allows using multiple algorithms which prevents building up noise, distortion and other outliers in an image.
+This repository will consist of all kinds of Image Processing projects.
+But before going forward this description file to get started.

 ### What is an Image?
 Image is a two dimensional function `F(x,y)` where x is the width and y is the height of the image.
 The value of F(x,y) gives the value of